BaranziniLab/KG_RAG/README.md

 ## What is KG-RAG?

+KG-RAG stands for Knowledge Graph-based Retrieval Augmented Generation.

-KG-RAG is a task agnostic framework that combines the explicit knwoledge of a Knowledge Graph (KG) with the implicit knwoledge of a Large Language Model (LLM).
+It is a task agnostic framework that combines the explicit knwoledge of a Knowledge Graph (KG) with the implicit knwoledge of a Large Language Model (LLM).

+Here, we utilize a massive biomedical KG called [SPOKE](https://spoke.ucsf.edu/).
+SPOKE has incorporated over 40 biomedical knowledge repositories from diverse domains, each focusing on biomedical concept like genes, proteins, drugs, compounds, diseases, and their established connections.
+SPOKE consists of more than 27 million nodes of 21 different types and 53 million edges of 55 types [[Ref](https://doi.org/10.1093/bioinformatics/btad080)]

-The main feature of KG-RAG is that it extracts "prompt-aware context" from the KG, which is defined as:
+The main feature of KG-RAG is that it extracts "prompt-aware context" from SPOKE KG, which is defined as:

 **the minimal context sufficient enough to respond to the user prompt.**

-Hence, the framework provides context by optimizing the input token space of the LLM.
+Hence, this framework empowers a general-purpose LLM by incorporating an optimized domain-specific 'prompt-aware context' from a biomedical KG.

 ## Example use case of KG-RAG
 Following snippet shows the news from FDA [website](https://www.fda.gov/drugs/news-events-human-drugs/fda-approves-treatment-weight-management-patients-bardet-biedl-syndrome-aged-6-or-older) about the drug **"setmelanotide"** approved by FDA for weight management in patients with *Bardet-Biedl Syndrome*